 Similar regulations exist in foreign countries where the Group operates.
-Having established fourteen operating subsidiaries, ID Logistics has acquired a wealth of experience in controlling legal risks associated with the contract logistics business.
+Having established operating subsidiaries in fourteen countries, ID Logistics has acquired a wealth of experience in controlling legal risks in relation to the contract logistics business.

 Compliance with regulations concerning transportation